nsidc/snow-today-webapp-server/doc/data.md

 ## Static, versioned data managed by this repo

+This data will be baked into the `snow-today-webapp-server` Docker image.

 * `variables.json`: Index of available variables.
 Maintained by hand.
 * `regions.json`: Index of available regions and their associated subregion collections.
   Produced by `scripts/make_region_shapes_and_index.py`, but hand-editing is expected